Finnapple/SuperSPOTDL/README.md

 ## SuperSpotdl

-A Python-based Spotify downloader that fetches **high-quality audio** (MP3 or FLAC) from Spotify tracks and albums.
+A Python-based Spotify Music Downloader that fetches **high-quality audio** (MP3 or FLAC) from Spotify tracks and albums.
 It uses the Spotify API for track information, YouTube for audio sources, and yt-dlp for downloading.
 Supports **metadata embedding** (ID3 / FLAC tags), including album art.
 Perfect for building an **offline, high-quality music collection**.